Our Upcoming Events

-- Once a request is received, City staff inspects the proposed location, evaluating the site based on the placement standards on page 6 of the Oakland Bicycle Parking Rack Guidelines.
+- Once a request is received, City staff inspects the proposed location, evaluating the site based on the placement guidelines on page 6 of the Oakland Bicycle Parking Rack Guidelines.
 These guidelines include leaving adequate clearance for pedestrian right-of-way, distance from fire hydrants, etc.

 - Learn about in-street bicycle parking corrals, including downloading the required application/agreement form.

 - The entire process can take anywhere from 3 weeks to a year (or more).